 - Pharmacy – Non-prescription items are available at Boots.
 Location: Terminal 1, The Loop.

 - Mobile Charging – Electrical outlets are available.
-Most charging points are integrated into workstations located throughout the airport.
+Most charging points are integrated into workstations located throughout both terminals.

 - ATMs / Cash Machines – Need cash?
 ATMs are available.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you travel internationally.
 You may also want to notify your bank of your travel plans.
-Locations: Landside and Airside in both terminals.
+Locations: Terminal 1: Departures • Baggage Hall • Arrivals.
+Terminal 2: Baggage Hall • Airside.

 Rest & Relaxation